Berating Yourself & Others Will Not Lessen Suffering

 “For a long time, it had seemed to me that life was about to begin - real life.
 But there was always some obstacle in the way, something to be gotten through first, some unfinished business, time still to be served, or a debt to be paid.
 Then life would begin.
 At last, it dawned on me that these obstacles were my life.”

 Throughout our lifetime the heart will be tested over and over.
 Confusing thoughts arise within us around feelings of comfort and discomfort, as we demand only comfort!
 We might wish to run from the heart and its feelings yet we are being called to meet our inner goodness, not run from it.
-If we never pause to consider the fact that we are an organic organism of thoughts that includes emotional feelings and bodily sensations how can ever expect to overcome the mind of despair that arrives from the delusion that wants us to be something we are not?
+If we never pause to consider the fact that we are an organic organism of thoughts that includes emotional feelings and bodily sensations how can we ever expect to overcome the mind of despair that arrives from the delusion that wants us to be something we are not?

 From Teilhard de Chardin, a French philosopher, paleontologist, and Jesuit priest who reflected upon human existence and its relationship with the divine.
 He expressed this...
 "We are not human beings having a spiritual experience; we are spiritual beings having a human experience."